 Discusses current trends and issues in cyber security.
 Updated regularly to reflect global events related to cyber security.
 Topics include data breaches, cyber warfare, emerging threats.
 Emphasis on the changing and transformative nature of cyber security threats, including geographical, institutional, and cultural evolution.
 Guest lecturers from industry will provide students with perspectives on the state of cyber security.
 Examines real-world examples of the application of cyber security principles and requires critical analysis of each case.
 Lab access fee of $35 for computers applies.

-A continuation of IT 2800.
-Teaches students about additional devices that can store digital information.
-Exposes students to devices such as cell phones, PDAs, Tablets, MP3 players, digital camera/camcorders, and GPS units.
-Includes lab investigations of one or more digital media through image acquisition, data recovery, and assembly of a final written report of findings.
-Requires students to use multiple software tools in device acquisition and analysis.
-Includes weekly written papers covering topics in the field of digital forensics.
+Teaches about devices that can store digital information such as cell phones, tablets, digital camera/camcorders, thumb drives and memory cards.
+Focuses on lab investigations of one or more digital media through image acquisition, data analysis, and assembly of a final written report of findings.
+Provides opportunities to use multiple software tools in device acquisition and analysis.
+Covers processes and procedures through mock investigations.
 Lab access fee of $35 for computers applies.

 For Information Technology bachelor's degree students.
 Provides opportunities to apply upper-division classroom theory while students work as employees in a job that relates to their careers.
 Meet periodically with a Departmental Internship Coordinator.
 Credit is determined by the number of hours a student works during the semester and completion of individually set goals that relate to the student's selected emphasis.
 Prior written department chair approval is required to apply more than three credits toward a Bachelor of Science Degree in Information Technology.
 May be graded credit/no credit.